noties/Adapt/adapt-ui/README.md

   It is better to keep current semantics, but allow using different imports... it is not that safe can we ensure that certain elements are not imported? plus, different types can be returned
 * input element
-* lazy view (conditionally added to layout, like view-something in android xml)
+* lazy view (conditionally added to layout, like view-stub in android xml)